CSR Explained: Who needs enterprise support?

 Over recent years in the UK, there has been an increased focus on the lack of support for businesses scaling-up.
 This focus is partly in response to the comparatively low productivity of the region in comparison to Europe and a consequence of so much attention previously being placed on getting people started up.
-Helping SME’s to fulfil their potential is a way of driving economic growth and job creation within an area or sector.
+CSR programmes helping SME’s to fulfil their potential is a way of driving economic growth and job creation within an area or sector.

 Barriers to entrepreneurship often aren’t always related to the process of starting or scaling a business.
-Tackling the root causes of people not fulfilling their entrepreneurial potential is an alternative way of supporting your objectives.
+Tackling the root causes of people not fulfilling their entrepreneurial potential is an alternative way of supporting your CSR objectives.
 Confidence, cultural expectations, education and opportunity can create barriers or the perception of barriers.
 Supporting individuals from disadvantaged communities can involve helping people to overcome complex, social conditions – but simple, thoughtful solutions can often make a huge impact, as demonstrated by Insolar’s work.

 The next generation